Insights Corporate Tax

 What an FTA adjustment looks like

 If the FTA reviews a related-party transaction and concludes the price falls outside the arm’s length range in a way that understates UAE taxable profit, it can adjust.
-In practical terms the authority recalculates taxable income as though the transaction had been priced at arm’s length, which usually means adding back the difference and increasing the tax due for the period.
+In practical terms a transfer pricing adjustment means the authority recalculates taxable income as though the transaction had been priced at arm’s length, which usually means adding back the difference and increasing the tax due for the period.

 The direction of the mispricing is what matters.
 A UAE entity that under-charged a related party — leaving too little profit here — or over-paid a related party for goods, services, interest or royalties, is the exposure the rule is designed to catch.
 And because the adjustment flows from the taxpayer’s inability to demonstrate the price was arm’s length, the remedy is rarely to argue after the fact.
 It is to have built the benchmarking and documentation before the question ever arrived, so the price defends itself.